 The Wire used for dog fences that are professional-grade is more resistant to freezing conditions, sunlight exposure expansion and contraction in the soil, exposure to water, and general wear and wear and tear.

-The longer-term savings in the time required to replace and maintenance when you plan to stay in your house for at least 4 years is why the more durable premium wire is a more worthwhile investment.
+The longer-term savings in the time required to replace and maintain when you plan to stay in your house for at least 4 years is why the more durable premium wire is a more worthwhile investment.

 The major benefit of thinner Wire, such as 20 gauge, is working with it.
 The thinner wire has more flexibility, and it is easier to use.
 This is a crucial aspect to consider, particularly when you are planning to create your Wire or lay the Wire into a complex layout.